SwissDataScienceCenter/renku/docs/developer/web.rst

 .. _developer_web:

-Renga Web API
+Renku Web API
 =============

-This page describes a set of rules and recommendations that a developer of any **Renga** related web service should follow when developing new or refactoring existing code.
+This page describes a set of rules and recommendations that a developer of any **Renku** related web service should follow when developing new or refactoring existing code.

 .. note::